Mixed Economy

 State regulation forces private companies and initiatives to respect the rules, and at the same time they are allowed profit and innovation.

-You may be interested: Consumer
+You may be interested: SMEs

 Examples of countries with mixed economies